billyc/heart-2019/charlton - heart.md

+---
-# Building an open, web-based data visualization platform for MATSim
+title: Building an open, web-based data visualization platform for MATSim

-# 0. Abstract
+author: Billy Charlton
+institute: |
+  Department of Transport Systems Planning and Telematics Technische Universität Berlin
+  Berlin, Germany
+abstract: MATSim is an open-source framework for implementing large-scale agent-based transport simulations. [x] There are many tools available for analyzing results, both open-source and commercial, and MATSim is widely used for transportation research in academic settings.
+---

+---

 # 1. Introduction